 - Make your home safe for your blind dog.
 Use baby gates to restrict access to dangerous areas like stairs and balconies.
-Establish clear walkways for your dog that are free of furniture and other obstacles.
+Establish clear walkways for your dog, free of furniture and other obstacles.

-Nancy Fedelem, Owner of Three Paws Neighborhood Pet Supply, has a senior dog that is mostly blind:
+Nancy Fedelem, Owner of Three Paws Neighborhood Pet Supply, has a senior dog that is primarily blind.

 “My 15-year-old Minpin Bubby has gone mostly blind and deaf in the last year.
 Over the last few months, I noticed that his sight had become even more limited.
-We use the “home base” idea for him and make sure that when we carry him anywhere, we always set him down in the same places so he can navigate indoors and out.
-He’s a brave little man and has been doing an incredible job adapting.
-We are always right there to help but he hardly ever needs it,” explains Fedelem.
+We use the “home base” idea for him and ensure that when we carry him anywhere, we always set him down in the same places so he can navigate indoors and out.
+He’s a brave little man who has been excellently adapting.
+We are always there to help, but he hardly ever needs it,” explains Fedelem.

 Have you heard of the Muffin Halo?
-Muffin Halo is another product solution for blind dogs that need some extra help.
+Muffin Halo is another blind dog product solution for dogs that need some extra help.

-What about training your dog during this transition so they can navigate through the home and yard without injuring themselves.
-PetCoach.com also provide tips for owners:
+What about training your dog during this transition so they can navigate the home and yard without injuring themselves.

 - Create a “base camp” for your dog.
-A basecamp can be the area where his crate, bed and food bowl are located.
+A basecamp can be where his crate, bed, and food bowl are located.
 If your dog becomes confused, he can return to base camp to re-orient himself.

 - Drinking water fountains work very well for blind dogs.
 The bubbling sound of the water fountain helps the dog locate his water source.

-- Carpet squares or throw rugs can also be useful to alert your dog where doorways and other obstacles are located.
+- Carpet squares or throw rugs can also be helpful to alert your dog where doorways and other obstacles are located.

 “A wind chime, placed by the outside door used most often by your blind dog, can be very helpful.
 The unique sound will help him locate the door.”